 #1 – The market price has taken a brunt

-When a stock price falls quickly and the dividend payout remains equal, the dividend yield ratio tends to increase.
-For instance, if stock ABC was original $60 with a $1.50, its yield would be 2.5%.
+When a stock price falls quickly and the dividend payout remains equal the dividend yield ratio increases.
+For instance, if stock ABC were originally $60 with a $1.50, its yield would be 2.5%.
 If the stock price falls to $50 and the $1.50 dividend payout is maintained, its new yield will be 3%.
-It is to be noted that in the face of the situation, the yield may appear to attract dividend investors; it is actually a value trap.
-It is always important to understand the high yield of a stock.
-A firm that shows a stock price falling from $50 to $20, then it is perhaps struggling, and one should make a detailed analysis before considering a plunge in the stocks.
+It is to be noted that in the face of the situation, the yield may appear to attract dividend investors; it is a value trapValue TrapA value trap occurs when the current price of an unworthy stock appears to be undervalued over time based on fundamental valuation parameters such as Price to Earnings, Price to Book Value, and Price to Cash Flow Ratio..
+It is always essential to understand the high yield of a stock.
+A firm that shows a stock price falling from $50 to $20 is perhaps struggling, and one should make a detailed analysis before considering a plunge in the stocks.

 #2 – Is it an MLP or REIT?

 Master Limited Partnerships or Real Estate Investment Trusts are rapidly gaining popularity amongst dividend investors since they offer substantially higher dividend yield ratios than equity stocks.
 These trusts tend to offer high dividends since they must distribute a massive portion of their earnings (at least 90%) to shareholders in the form of dividends.
 These trusts do not pay regular income tax at the corporate level, but the tax burden is transferred to the investors.